Rhabdomyolysis is a serious medical condition caused by the breakdown of skeletal muscle tissue.

 Rhabdomyolysis is a dangerous medical condition that is horribly expensive to treat.
 Physicians recognize that it is a potential consequence of North Carolina traffic injuries, especially crushing injuries.

-If you have suffered a muscle injury after a New Hanover County vehicle accident that was not your fault, you may have a valid legal claim for the losses you have suffered—a claim that can reimburse you even for the huge medical bills from rhabdomyolysis.
+If you have suffered a muscle injury after a car accident in Wilmington that was not your fault, you may have a valid legal claim for the losses you have suffered—a claim that can reimburse you even for the huge medical bills from rhabdomyolysis.
 But you won’t know for sure until you talk to a lawyer.
-The Wilmington personal injury attorneys of Speaks Law Firm offer FREE and confidential consultations to new clients.
+The Wilmington personal injury attorneys of Speaks Law Firm offer free and confidential consultations to new clients.
 Call us at 877-593-4233 and schedule an appointment, and we can tell you how we will go about getting you the maximum recovery available.